Showing posts with label ashford. Show all posts

 The church's tower shares the skyline with the Panorama (formerly Charter House), currently Ashford's tallest building, as well as International House, another imposing block located near the railway station.
 A new block dubbed 'The Ashford Shard' has been granted planning permission.
 The Great Stour, East Stour and South Stour rivers all join in Ashford to flow through the North Downs to Canterbury and Sandwich.
 The former H.S.
 Pledge & Sons mill is Ashford's main river feature.
 It was later used for the nightclubs Dusty's, Cales & Flatfoot Sam's and finally Liquid & Envy.

-The town was originally known as Essetesford and is recorded in the Doomsday Book of 1086.
+The town was originally known as Essetesford and is recorded in the Domesday Book of 1086.
 A residential road in South Ashford uses a variation of this name.
 The town's cattle market was moved to an out-of-town site in the 1990s and Ashford has many modern buildings, such as the college and the new office block in Station Road.
 However, a haven of tranquillity can be found around the churchyard where you will also find Ashford Museum.
 The Gateway Centre which houses the tourist information centre and the library is nearby.

 And while we are on the subject of roads, in 1914 the London to Folkestone road in Ashford was the first road in Britain (and arguably the world) to be adorned with central white lines.
 This was possibly in the vicinity of Maidstone Road but this needs verifying.
-Surely there should be a plaque or something commemorating this?

-Claims to Fame & Development
+Claims to Fame

 It has often been rumoured that 'Bond' star Roger Moore once lived in the town.
 Disappointingly online research reveals that his parents once considered buying a property at the junction of Canterbury Road and Faversham Road but didn't follow through.
 However, one famous name who did play James Bond in a radio adaptation of 'Moonraker' is Bob Holness who grew up in the town and attended the grammar school.
 Bob Holness was perhaps most famous in the 1980s as the presenter of the TV quiz, 'Blockbusters.'
 Ashford itself was the setting for the ITV drama series 'Stolen' in the early 1990s.

-The town's William Harvey Hospital, named after the physician from Folkestone who discovered the circulation of the blood, is well located near the motorway to provide an A&E service, especially with the rapid expansion of the town to the south which includes Finberry, Park Farm and Chilmington.
-When considering Ashford's urban population it is important that these parished estates are included, so that businesses and services can assess the full potential of locating in the town.
+The town's William Harvey Hospital, named after the physician from Folkestone who discovered the circulation of the blood, is well located near the motorway to provide an A&E service, especially with the rapid expansion of the town to the south into the neighbouring Weald of Kent parliamentary ward.
 The 2021 census gave an urban population of 83,000.
+Development seems to be spreading ever further out to the south and whilst actual flood plain land should clearly not be built upon, this lop-sided approach to growth seems very peculiar.

 Trains & Planes